Why Price Controls Are Bad For Restaurants

 - Restaurant partners that use Grubhub Direct or our Direct Order Toolkit products have powerful tools to grow their businesses without any marketing fees.

-- Restaurant partners that opt to use the Grubhub Marketplace to generate orders from our network of more than 30 million diners select a negotiable marketing package that generally ranges from 5-15 percent per order based on the level of marketing and support that makes sense for their business.
+- Restaurant partners that opt to use the Grubhub Marketplace to generate orders from our network of 32 million diners select a negotiable marketing package that generally ranges from 5 to 15 percent per order based on the level of marketing and support that makes sense for their business.

 - Restaurant partners that choose to use Grubhub’s drivers (vs. their own, in-house delivery staff) to complete orders pay Grubhub a market standard delivery fee.

-These fees closely reflect the direct cost of providing the services we do on behalf of restaurants.
 We spend hundreds of millions of dollars in marketing annually to generate orders for our restaurant partners.
-When all of the costs and expenses of running our business are accounted for, we typically make only 1 percent of total food sales as profit — and that was before temporary price controls reduced that percentage to zero or less.
+In fact, in New York City prior to the pandemic, thousands of restaurant partners opted into some of these services that offered them more marketing options—with many of them opting to pay Grubhub more than 15 percent of the order price.
+When all of the costs and expenses of running our business are accounted for, we make approximately 1 percent of total food sales as profit — and that was before temporary price controls significantly impacted our ability to operate a profitable business.

-The services Grubhub provides are akin to what companies like Google offer to promote small businesses on the internet.
+The services Grubhub provides are akin to what companies like Google offer to promote small businesses.
 Or at a more basic level, we are similar to a company that sells billboard space to the local hardware store.
 Grubhub gives independent restaurants access to promotional ability that was previously unavailable to them because of the expertise and scale required.